JovanaMarkovska/IIS-project/README.md

 ## Usage
 Download the dressipi dataset from https://dressipi.com/downloads/recsys-datasets/

-You need to run the file  `datasets/build_dataset.py` first to structure the data.
+Run the file  `datasets/build_dataset.py` first to structure the data.

-Then you need to run the file  `datasets/preprocess.py` to preprocess the data.
+Run the file  `datasets/preprocess.py` to preprocess the data.

-Then you can run the file `pytorch_code/main.py` to train the model.
+Run the file `pytorch_code/main.py` to train the model.

 For example: `cd pytorch_code; python main.py --dataset=sample`